hyperion-rt/hyperion/docs/installation/fortran_dependencies.rst

 Manual Installation: MPI
 ========================

+.. note:: You only need to follow this section if you do **not** have MPI
+          already installed.

 In order to use the parallel version of the radiation transfer code, you will need an installation of MPI that supports Fortran.
 By default, MacOS X ships